 The road to recovery from addiction can be difficult.
 If you or someone you love suffers from addiction problems, the Master Center for Addiction Medicine is here to help.
-With our Medication-Assisted Treatment programs, we can help those who are addicted to opioids and alcohol to start their journey towards sober living.
-We provide comprehensive programs of medication and therapy-based treatments.
+With our Medication-Assisted Treatment programs, we can help those addicted to opioids and alcohol start their journey towards sober living.
+We provide comprehensive addiction treatment programs of medication and therapy-based treatments.

-Medication-Assisted Treatment (also referred to as MAT) is a method for treating substance use disorders that combines medication with behavioral therapy.
-All medications used are FDA-approved, and when administered alongside counseling and/or behavioral therapies, they provide a well-rounded approach to attaining and maintaining recovery, without the unpleasant symptoms.
+Medication-Assisted Treatment (MAT) is a method for treating substance use disorders that combines medication with behavioral therapy.
+All medications used are FDA-approved, and when administered alongside counseling and behavioral therapies, they provide a well-rounded approach to attaining and maintaining recovery without the unpleasant symptoms.

 It’s important to know that Medication-Assisted Treatment is not merely replacing one addictive substance with another, as critics of MAT have tried to claim.
 Instead, the MAT program treats the effects of addiction comprehensively, dealing effectively with the physical difficulties of overcoming drug dependence through medication in tandem with other therapies.
 We believe that by removing the physical and mental side effects caused by opioid withdrawal, patients can make much better progress and maintain sobriety.

-Opioids—also known as narcotics—come in many different forms, and they may be either prescription medications (usually prescribed as painkillers) or street drugs such as heroin.
-Opioids alter the chemistry of the brain, leading to drug tolerance, which in turn means that the user needs to increase the dose over time to achieve the same effect.
+Opioids—also known as narcotics—come in many different forms, and they may be prescription medications (usually prescribed as painkillers) or street drugs such as heroin.
+Opioids alter the brain’s chemistry, leading to drug tolerance, which in turn means that the user needs to increase the dose over time to achieve the same effect.
 Taking high doses of opiates over a sustained period leads to dependence and addiction.
-The body experiences extreme withdrawal when the user ceases from taking them.
+The body experiences extreme withdrawal when the user ceases to take them.
+Common opioids include:

 The side effects and cravings that opioid users get when they stop using the substance are incredibly intense and challenging to overcome, which is why so many patients in recovery relapse when proper support is not in place.
 MAT for opioid use disorders can help control:

-When an opioid user stops using opioids, they feel seriously ill and experience intense withdrawal symptoms.
+- Withdrawal symptoms: When an opioid user stops using, they feel seriously ill and experience intense withdrawal symptoms.
 These occur due to the body’s dependence on the drug, without which it can no longer cope.

-Intense cravings occur when those who are addicted to opioids stop taking them regularly.
-The cravings make it difficult for the recovering addict to quit, even if they “taper off” by gradually using less of the drugs.
+- Cravings: Intense cravings occur when those addicted to opioids stop taking them regularly.
+The cravings make it difficult for the recovering addict to quit, even if they “taper off” by gradually using fewer drugs.

 Medication-Assisted Treatment for people with opioid addictions can prevent both withdrawal symptoms and cravings.
 Our programs also involve professional monitoring of the detox period to ensure the patient’s life and health are safe.
-As a holistic approach, MAT stops users from being in danger when they cease using opioids.
+MAT stops users from being in danger when they cease using opioids as a holistic approach.

-At the Master Center, we offer two different treatment programs and services with MAT: Suboxone and Vivitrol.
+At the Master Center, we offer three forms of medication-assisted treatment.
 These medications can aid recovery and combat the extreme physical difficulty of resisting cravings and overcoming withdrawal symptoms, which otherwise hamper opioid addiction recovery.

 Sublocade can offer an alternative approach to tapering off buprenorphine at the right time in a patient’s recovery process.

-Suboxone is the brand name of a prescription drug that has FDA approval for clinical opioid use disorder treatment.
-Patients can take this as part of our MAT treatment or as a detox method.
+Suboxone is the brand name of a prescription drug with FDA approval for clinical opioid use disorder treatment.
+Patients can take this as part of our MAT treatment or detox.
 Suboxone contains two drugs: buprenorphine and naloxone.
 When taken orally, it can block the effects of other opioids.

 Buprenorphine works by blocking the effects of other narcotics.
-It mimics the effects that opioids have on the body, reducing an individual’s cravings and preventing withdrawal symptoms.
+It mimics opioids’ effects on the body, reducing an individual’s cravings and preventing withdrawal symptoms.
 Naloxone, the other composite drug, is an opioid antagonist that fights the effects that opioid abuse has on the body.

-You should note that Vivitrol is not a cure for either alcoholism or drug addiction, but it is a robust method of reducing urges for these substances and lessening the effects significantly if not altogether if the individual happens to attempt to use alcohol or opioids.
+You should note that Vivitrol is not a cure for alcoholism or drug addiction.
+Still, it is a robust method of reducing urges for these substances and lessening the effects significantly, if not altogether, if the individual happens to attempt to use alcohol or opioids.
 When used as part of a thorough treatment program, it can aid users on the road to recovery.
 You should be aware that you cannot receive a Vivitrol injection if you are still using opioids, as this could cause sudden and severe withdrawal symptoms.

 All medications pose the risk of side effects, from mild to severe.
-It’s crucial that you are aware of these before you begin MAT and report any more severe or persistent symptoms to a medical practitioner immediately.
+Before you begin MAT, you must be aware of these and report any more severe or persistent symptoms to a medical practitioner immediately.